Infineon/mtb-example-btsdk-hal-low-power/README.md

 -------------------------------------------------------------------------------
 ## CYW208xx Low Power

-This example demonstrates low power modes on CYW20819, CYW20820 and CYW89820 using ModusToolbox&#8482;.
+This example demonstrates low power modes on CYW20819 and CYW20820 using ModusToolbox&#8482;.

 ### Requirements